Learn about the limitations and requirements of ActiveGate extensions.

 Remember there are several filtering systems.
 Custom metrics and events are limited by quotas.
 If ActiveGate module quotas are in use, you'll find this information in the Remote Plugin Module logs.

-All plugins are written in Python.
+All extensions are written in Python.
 Because of how Python works, there may be ambiguities when Python uses

 import statements.
-Namely, if there are multiple plugins using files that are identically named, there may be issues importing those files.
-Because of this it's advised that you use unique file names that are unlikely to appear in other plugins.
-So, for example, instead of generic file names like
+Namely, if there are multiple extensions using files that are identically named, there may be issues importing those files.
+Because of this, you should use unique file names that are unlikely to appear in other extensions.
+For example, instead of a generic file name like